Full name Jonathan Sexton

 |Test Statsguru||Main menu | Career summary | Match list | Most points | Most tries | Tournament list|

-Leinster fly-half Jonathan Sexton exploded on to the scene with an ice-cool performance from the bench as the Irish province beat their fierce rivals Munster in the 2009 Heineken Cup semi-final at Croke Park.
+Fly-half Jonathan Sexton exploded on to the scene with an ice-cool cameo performance for Leinster as the Irish province beat their fierce rivals Munster in the 2009 Heineken Cup semi-final at Croke Park.

 A bit-part player for the province previously, Sexton stepped up following an injury to Felipe Contepomi and guided Leinster in to the final.
 He started at fly-half at Murrayfield in the final, kicking 11 points including an outrageous drop-goal as Leinster beat Leicester 19-16.
 Later in 2009 he was included in the Ireland 'A' squad for the Churchill Cup and kicked 15 points in the final as the Irish routed England Saxons in the final.

 Sexton began the 2009-10 season as Leinster's first-choice fly-half and was rewarded with a his first Test cap against Fiji at the RDS in November 2009.
 He kicked 16 points and was named Man of the Match in a 46-10 win and kept his place in the side for the visit of South Africa, displacing Munster veteran Ronan O'Gara for the first time.

 Injury ruled him out of contention for Ireland's opening Six Nations game in 2010, but he returned to action off the bench as they lost heavily to France in Paris.
 Sexton continued his international education on tour that summer, coming off the bench against the All Blacks and starting against Australia.